rmrt1n/advent-of-code/writeups/day04.md

 }
 ```

+Some notes about the `matches` function.
+Usually, to reverse an arbitrary string you need to dynamically allocate a buffer with the same size as the string which happens at runtime, because the size of the string is unknown at compile time.
+However, the `XMAS` string is compile-time known, so we can initialize an array with the length of the string.
+The downside of this is that it'll only work for strings that are the same length as `XMAS`.
+If we have another string with a different length that we want to check (which we do in part two), we'll have to write another function just to handle that other string.

-Because `matches` takes in a `word` that is compile-time known (marked by `comptime`), We can allocate an array with the same size as `word` to be reversed at runtime, avoiding dynamic allocation entirely.
-This works because under the hood, the Zig compiler will create a separate function for each different `word` passed to it.
+With Zig's comptime, we can write just one function to do this, and Zig will generate the corresponding functions for every string we want to check.
+The `matches` function above takes in a `word` that is compile-time known (marked by `comptime`).
+Under the hood, the Zig compiler will create a separate function for every different `word` passed to it.

 E.g. if your code contains `matches("XMAS", slice)` and `matches("A", slice)`, zig will create two functions `matches_anon_random_id1` and `matches_anon_random_id2`. `matches_anon_random_id1` contains a buffer of length four, while `matches_anon_random_id2`'s buffer has a length of one.

 ## Part two

-In part two, instead of searching for the word `XMAS`, we have to find two `MAS` in an "X" shape, like so:
+In part two, instead of searching for the word `XMAS`, we have to find **two `MAS` in an "X" shape**, like so:

 ```
 M S